pnp/powershell/documentation/Set-PnPRetentionLabel.md

 ```

 ### -Label
-The name of the retention label
+The name of the retention label.

 ```yaml
 Type: String